learning-the-universe/learning-the-universe.github.io/_projects/SF_Arkenstone.md

 The theoretical framework for this project was described in
-{% cite fb2022 %}; the implementation of the high-specific energy winds was described in Paper I {% cite ArkenstoneI %} with a description of the cool clouds in Paper II (Smith et al, in prep).
+{% cite fb2022 %}; the implementation of the high-specific energy winds was described in Paper I {% cite ArkenstoneI %} with a description of the cool clouds in Paper II {% cite ArkenstoneII %}.
 We expect to submit a paper (J. Bennett et al) presenting our initial Arkenstone-hot cosmology results in Fall 2024.

 <div class="row">
     <div class="col-sm">